 Often, one of the first signs of blackballing is exclusion from company meetings to which you may previously have been invited, suggests Bill Gorden for “The Workplace Doctors.”
 By simply not inviting employees with whom they are displeased to meetings, those in power can deny them the opportunity to actively participate in business decision making and perhaps even create situations in which these workers will fail.
 For example, if an employee is inadequately informed of an upcoming change in the business model, he will be unable to adapt to this change and his performance will suffer, giving the employer potentially looking for a reason to oust the employee ammunition to do so.

 If your firing is preceded by actions that seem to indicate that your employer is unjustly unhappy with you, a sudden firing might be a sign that you are being blackballed, at the company and even in your industry.
-(ICS World)

 The reach of your employer may extend beyond the office walls.
 Employers that truly have a beef with an employee might not be satisfied with simply dismissing the employee.
-He may actually reach out to other companies and put in negative words about the now job-seeking employee.
+They may actually reach out to other companies and put in negative words about the now job-seeking employee.
 This can happen post-firing or if you leave a company against the employer’s wishes.

 Maintaining a steady stream of paying clients is a must for success in the world of business.
 In some instances, blackballed individuals or companies will have this steady stream cut off.
-The person championing the blackballing may do so by contacting clients with whom the individual or company has formerly worked and encouraging them to no longer engage in business with company or individual.
+The person championing the blackballing may do so by contacting clients with whom the individual or company has formerly worked and encouraging them to no longer engage in business with the company or individual.
 This can happen on a large scale -- with companies being denied contracts by major organizations or governmental agencies, or on the small scale -- with disgruntled former employers contacting all of a beautician’s clients and spreading some negative gossip to dissuade them from seeking her services.